AdobeDocs/analytics.en/help/implement/launch/validate-publish-prod.md

 ---
 title: Validate a development implementation and publish to production
-description: Learn how to use Adobe Experience Platform Launch to deploy Adobe Analytics to your production environment.
+description: Learn how to use Adobe Experience Platform tags to deploy Adobe Analytics to your production environment.
 exl-id: 2f5bcfee-d75e-4dac-bea9-91c6cc545173
 ---
 # Validate a development implementation and publish to production

-Once your Adobe Experience Platform Launch library is pushed to production, your organization can begin to use Adobe Analytics to pull basic reports.
+Once your tag library is pushed to production, your organization can begin to use Adobe Analytics to pull basic reports.

+>[!NOTE]
+>Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Experience Platform.
+Several terminology changes have rolled out across the product documentation as a result.
+Please refer to the following [document](https://experienceleague.adobe.com/docs/experience-platform/tags/term-updates.html?lang=en) for a consolidated reference of the terminology changes.

 ## Prerequisites